-Name:

-Street address:

-City/State/Zip:

-Telephone numbers:

-Email address:

-Semester: CRN: Course/Section No:

-Course Name: ,

-Instructor:

-pecific as possible.
-You may attach another nal relevant documentation to support your
+Describe the basis for your grade appeal.
+Be as specific as possible.
+You may attach another sheet if necessary.
+You should also attach additional relevant documentation to support your basis for the grade appeal.

-Have you attempted to resolve instructor? ☐ Yes e your grade dispute informally by speaking with your
+Have you attempted to resolve your grade dispute informally by speaking with your instructor?

-If not, please explain why not ?
+If not, please explain why not?

-Please submit this form to the wish to appeal. department chairpo erson of the instructor whose grade you
+Please submit this form to the department chairperson of the instructor whose grade you wish to appeal.

 Effective date: August 01, 2013

-STUDENT SUPPORT SERVICES